 - (a) These regulations apply to all summative assessments, i.e. assessments used to determine progression or eligibility of an award, approved by Senate, or by any formally-constituted body receiving delegated authority from Senate to undertake such approval. - (b) These regulations do not apply to formative assessment, ie. assessment not defined in approved schemes of studies but contributing to the student's learning experience.
-Such formative assessment shall be entirely at the discretion of the appropriate academic Department.

-(c) [Removed and replaced with the following]

-The New Framework for Assessment: Assessment Regulations (NFAAR) will constitute the regulations and procedures applicable to student apprentices: http://www.bath.ac.uk/registry/nfa/index.htm
+Such formative assessment shall be entirely at the discretion of the appropriate academic Department. - (c) With effect from 1st August 2008, the New Framework for Assessment: Assessment Regulations (NFAAR) will constitute the regulations and procedures applicable to the students defined in Regulation 15.1(d) below who are on the programmes defined in Regulation 15.1(f) below, for whom the following sections of Regulation 15 will not apply: - (i) all of paragraph 15.2; - (ii) all of paragraph 15.3; - (iii) and paragraph 15.4(a) and (b).